microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 telemetry system, because opportunity is created for these values to be trained into the system instead of programmed in.

-These concepts will be expanded in further sections but they\'re worth thought.
+These concepts will be expanded in further sections but they're worth thought.

 With Dynamic Telemetry, your test assets are broken into five pillars